openenclave/openenclave/samples/switchless/README.md

 1. the number of simultaneously active enclave threads, and
 2. the number of cores that are potentially available to host worker threads.

-For example, on a 4-core machine, if the number of the simultaneously active enclave threads is 2, and there is no host threads other than the two threads making ECALLs and the switchless worker threads, both 1) and 2) would be 2.
+For example, on a 4-core machine, if the number of the simultaneously active enclave threads is 2, and there are no host threads other than the two threads making ECALLs and the switchless worker threads, both 1) and 2) would be 2.
 So we recommend setting the number of host worker threads to 2.